Durham, New Hampshire cityscape

 Find certified e-waste disposal facilities near you

-Electronics Recycling Guide for Durham
+About Electronics Recycling in Durham

 When it comes to safe electronics disposal, Durham residents and businesses can count on 3 certified recycling centers for proper handling of computers, phones, TVs, and other devices.
-The city actively supports electronics recycling through local programs and partnerships with certified facilities.
-Plus, Durham hosts special e-waste collection events throughout the year, making it even easier for residents to dispose of old electronics safely.
-We've personally verified 3 businesses to ensure they follow legitimate recycling practices that protect both your data and our environment.

 Recycling Centers (3)